European, English, or common yew (Hartzell 1991).

 The red aril surrounding the seed can be eaten just as it is like delicacy with the proviso of not chewing the seed.
 It is sweetened and very mucilaginous.
 The arilles, removed from their seeds, have diuretic and laxative effects (L'Herbier Virtuel 1999-2008).

-As seen in the photos at left, there are some remarkable yews in the British isles.
+As seen in the photos on this page, there are some remarkable yews in the British isles.
 An excellent resource for finding them is this interactive map at The Woodland Trust, which catalogues many remarkable British trees (mostly angiosperms).
 You can also search by species, and there are photographs of most of the trees.

 Reservations containing significant populations of wild yew have been established in Wierzchlas Forest on Mukrz Lake, Polska (Poland); near Great Fatra and in the Bakony Forest of Magyarország (Hungary); and near Kolomya in Ukraine (Hartzell 1991).